ChiHong-Xtautau/SFDDM_Diffusion_Distillation/README.md

 - the distilled student generators will be saved in "./saved_models"
 - the sampling results from the student will be saved in "./sampling_res"
+- The PSNR value increases with the number of training epochs, indicating that the image quality of the student is approaching that of the teacher.
 - sampling from the student before distillation

 ![](./readme_imgs/res_0.jpg)